 As the Rev. Reinhart had predicted, the church and its abutting parish house were completed in 1897.
 The medieval, rigidly-symmetrical façade was faced in rough-cut gray granite Three recessed entrances within connecting arches were accessed by a short flight of stone steps.
 Above this base a simple bracketed cornice supported the upper portion, the focal point of which was a large rose window.
 The window sat on a delicate blind arcade of stone columns.
 A stone corbel table, twin cone-topped towers and decorative buttresses completed the church's Southern Italian complexion.

 |The parish house shared the 100-foot plot -- photo by Alice Lum|

 The interior featured a soaring barrel-vaulted ceiling and stencil-decorated arches supported by plaster columns expertly painted to resemble marble.
 Above each arch a circular stained glass window streamed light into the space.

 The early congregation was composed of a mixture of nationalities and social ranks.
 But a large number of the parish were German and Irish immigrants who rubbed elbows in the pews with more upscale members.
 One of these was Hugh McNulty, a wholesale butcher.

 McNulty was 60 years old when he entered the church on Sunday morning October 4, 1903.
 He had risen early that morning, left home to attend to some business and returned around 9:00 for breakfast.
 In seemingly good health, according to his family, he went to church.

-In the middle of the service “the congregation was startled by a sudden groan that sounded from a pew at the rear of the church,” said The Times the following day.
+In the middle of the service “the congregation was startled by a sudden groan that sounded from a pew at the rear of the church,” said The New York Times the following day.
 A nearby doctor was called as ushers pulled McNulty to the vestibule.
 When Dr. James Duffy arrived, Hugh McNulty was dead of a heart attack.